 Delft is a charming Dutch city because it is a compact city with a fascinating history, beautiful architecture, and lively terraces.
 This mix of the Netherlands’ history with a compact historical city center with many young people makes Delft a lively and vibrant Dutch city.

 Delft has many charming canals and historic houses, just like Amsterdam, but a fraction of the tourists wander around compared to Amsterdam.
-I live close to Delft, come there often, and love this quaint little city.
+I live near Delft, come there often, and love this quaint little city.

 How to get there: A train will take you an hour from Amsterdam to the center of Delft.

 7. Walk In Rembrandt’s Footsteps in Leiden

 Rembrandt lived in Leiden for the first 25 years of his life.
 It was in Leiden that he developed his exceptional talent to become world-famous.
-These early years in Leiden were crucial for Rembrandt and shaped him as a painter.
+These years in Leiden were crucial for Rembrandt and shaped him as a painter.

-You can buy a booklet with a Rembrandt Walking Tour description in Leiden at the tourist information office in Leiden.
-This Rembrand Walking Tour will last about two hours, and you will visit all the important sites in Rembrandt’s early years.
+You can buy a booklet with a Rembrandt Walking Tour description in Leiden at the tourist information office.
+This Rembrandt Walking Tour will last about two hours, and you will visit all the important sites in Rembrandt’s early years.

-Walking through Leiden is like walking in an open-air museum because the city’s center has been exceptionally well preserved.
+Walking in Leiden is like walking in an open-air museum because the city’s center has been exceptionally well preserved.
 All the important locations in Rembrandt’s period in Leiden are within walking distance.
 It is remarkable how well Leiden has maintained the spirit of the Golden Age.

-Rembrandt’s development in Leiden was stunning and made him a famous painter in The Netherlands, much more famous than his contemporary, Johannes Vermeer.
+Rembrandt’s development in Leiden was stunning, making him a famous painter in The Netherlands, much more famous than his contemporary, Johannes Vermeer.
 Find out what happened in Rembrandt’s early years that made him the best painter ever in The Netherlands.

-How to get there: Leiden is just 36 minutes away from Amsterdam if you hop on the train.
-Leiden Central Station is in the middle of the center and just a few minutes’ walking away from the medieval part of Leiden.
+How to get there: Leiden is 36 minutes away from Amsterdam if you hop on the train.
+Leiden Central Station is in the middle of the center and just a few minutes walk away from the medieval part of Leiden.

 8. Visit The Delta Works In Zeeland